RundesBalli/adsbTelegramNotifier/README.md

 <img src="/screenshots/telegramMessage.png" alt="Telegram message">
 <sub><a href="https://www.planespotters.net/photo/1304779/9m-mub-malaysia-airlines-airbus-a330-223f" title="Photo Source">Photo Source</a></sub>

+When the (`aircraft.json`) don't contain the distance to the ADS-B station but do contain the position of the aircraft the distance can be calculated by providing the base station coordinates in the config file.

 ## Dependencies
 Install the dependencies via:
 `sudo apt install curl php-cli php-json php-curl -y`